ponylang/rfcs/text/0000-stdlib-term-mouse-input-plus.md

 Trapping `SIGINT` and `SIGTSTP` by default will mean that an existing terminal app that doesn't use any of the additional capabilities will no longer be interrupted/stopped by `^C/^Z`.

-* To preserve backwards compatibility, define a trait `ANSITermOptions` that with default options.
+* To preserve backwards compatibility, define a trait `ANSITermOptions` with default options.
 ```pony
 trait ANSITermOptions
   fun capture_ctrl_c() : Bool => false
   fun capture_ctrl_z() : Bool => false
 ```

-* Modify the `ANSITerm` construction to take an options parameter with default value of an object literal based on the trait.
+* Modify the `ANSITerm` constructor to take an options parameter with default value of an object literal based on the trait.
 ```pony
 actor ANSITerm
   // ...